darthdie/gmnitron/docs/index.md

 # GMnitron

+#### These docs are currently out-of-date - sorry for the inconconvience

 Welcome to GMnitron.

 GMnitron is a Sentinel Comics RPG Discord bot that has game-specific dice rolling commands as well as scene and initiative tracking to help run games via Discord.